Piyush-Thakkarr/Mifos/RAILWAY_DEPLOYMENT.md

 6. **Click "Save"** or changes auto-save

 **Note**: If you see "Container failed to start - The executable `npx` could not be found", it means Railway is still using the Dockerfile.
-Make sure you selected "NIXPACKS" as the builder!
+Make sure you selected "RAILPACK" as the builder (not NIXPACKS - that's deprecated)!

 #### 3.2.4 Configure Start Command